-Anti-lock braking systemThe car's anti-lock braking system prevents the brakes from locking up during hard braking.
-This improves braking performance and manoeuvrability and helps with stabilising the car.Spin control and traction controlThese features act to prevent the wheels from slipping against the road surface when you apply acceleration.Engine drag control^[3]Helps with preventing wheel locking during engine braking on slippery surfaces.
+Anti-lock braking system [2] The car's anti-lock braking system prevents the brakes from locking up during hard braking.
+This improves braking performance and manoeuvrability and helps with stabilising the car.
+Trailer stability assist [3] TSA can intervene if snaking is detected when you are towing a trailer.
+Spin control and traction control These features act to prevent the wheels from slipping against the road surface when you apply acceleration.
+Engine drag control [4] Helps with preventing wheel locking during engine braking on slippery surfaces.
+Roll stability control Reduces the risk of overturning in certain situations, for example during a sudden evasive manoeuvre or if the car skids.